cps-sei/pladapt/examples/dart/README.md

 Set the horizontal width of the map

 ### `--square-map`
-Set the altitude to match the width of the map
+Creates an additional dimension for the drones to travel on.
+This is equivalent to squaring the map size as there are no lateral movement tactics and the system cannot monitor laterally.
+The drones route set to fill the x-y plane.

 ### `--num-targets=value`
 Set the number of targets generated